 Upwork has twelve million registered freelancers and five million registered clients.
 Three million jobs are posted annually, worth a total of $1 billion USD, making it the world’s largest freelancer marketplace.

-Maybe, you are not supposed to be working on these sites?
-Or if you have already tried these job bidding websites and still not finding a client, then don’t worry, you are not alone.
+Maybe, you are not supposed to be working on Upwork?
+Or perhaps you have already tested job bidding websites and are still not able to find a decent client.
+Don’t worry; you are not alone.

-Due to huge competition, most freelancers ditch these websites sooner or later.
+Due to immense competition and higher commission rates, most freelancers ditch these websites sooner or later.

-I am sure that you must have great skills, but you are unaware of how to promote your freelance business.
+I am sure you must have excellent skills, but you might be unaware of how to promote your freelance business.

 That’s the problem with many freelance businesses.
-They are terrible when it comes to marketing.
-Most freelancers don’t know how to promote business online as they should.
+They are horrible marketers.
+Most freelancers don’t know how to promote their business online as they should.

 Do you rely on freelance job websites to get new work?

-If you are leaving your (more secure) office job to become a full-time freelancer, then at least make sure you get clients on your own instead of relying on some service to magically make that happen for you.
+If you leave your day job to become a full-time freelancer, then at least ensure you can find clients on your own instead of relying on some service to make that happen for you magically.

-There are many terrifying stories on the Internet where freelance bidding sites banned people without giving a justified response.
-You can search those stories with a quick Google search.
+I have read many scary freelancer stories in which job bidding sites banned their accounts without giving a justified response.
+You can search for those stories with a quick Google search.
 I am not here to complain about those specific websites.

-If you depend on job networks to get work, then you are still not freelancing my friend!
-You are working for those sites.
+If you depend on job networks to get work, my friend, you are still not freelancing!
+You are an employee of those sites.

 Treat Your freelance business as an independent business, not a 9–5 Job.